7-23-79

 EV's Knebworth '79 title reissues Blind Date.

 EV's PPF SBD-AUD Matrix simultaneous plays the soundboard and tape from the audience.
 White Summer gets out of sync for serveral seconds, so you're hearing Jimmy play two guitars at the same time.
-The tapes fall out of sync again after Achilles and Rock and Roll too, so Robert is hear saying the same things twice.
+The tapes fall out of sync again after Achilles and Rock and Roll too, so Robert is heard saying the same things twice.

 EV's PPF Led Bloody Zeppelin title is a single forty minute disc of "multitrack remasters" of random tracks.
 Evening has a cut and four second repeat.